Doctrine: Military usage

+Cold War doctrines

+The Cold War saw the enunciation of several strategic doctrines designed to contain Soviet expansion.

+Carter Doctrine was announced in 1980 by American President Jimmy Carter after the Soviet invasion and occupation of Afghanistan.
+It declared that any Soviet aggression towards the Persian Gulf would be considered a danger to the essential interests of the United States.
+This led to the creation of significant American military installations in the area and the formation of the Rapid Deployment Force.
+The proclamation reinforced the previous Truman Doctrine and Eisenhower Doctrine and to some extent it rejected the Nixon Doctrine.
+See also Reagan Doctrine.

+Peacekeeping doctrines

-Almost every military organization has its own doctrine, sometimes written, sometimes unwritten.
-Some military doctrines are transmitted through training programs.
-More recently, in modern peacekeeping operations, which involve both civilian and military operations, more comprehensive (not just military) doctrines are now emerging such as the 2008 United Nations peacekeeping operations' "Capstone Doctrine" which speaks to integrated civilian and military operations.
+In modern peacekeeping operations, which involve both civilian and military operations, more comprehensive (not just military) doctrines are now emerging such as the 2008 United Nations peacekeeping operations' "Capstone Doctrine" which speaks to integrated civilian and military operations.

 Political usage

 By definition, political doctrine is "[a] policy, position or principle advocated, taught or put into effect concerning the acquisition and exercise of the power to govern or administrate in society."
 The term political doctrine is sometimes wrongly identified with political ideology.
 However, doctrine lacks the actional aspect of ideology.
 It is mainly a theoretical discourse, which "refers to a coherent sum of assertions regarding what a particular topic should be" (Bernard Crick).
 Political doctrine is based on a rationally elaborated set of values, which may precede the formation of a political identity per se.
 It is concerned with philosophical orientations on a meta-theoretical level.